maciej-ka/learning-notes/typescript.md

 To have project composed of smaller parts.
 Which can cooperate well and are testable.

+#### Deferred
+Own class Deferred that represents a deferred operation.
+Very similar to Promise and wraps a Promise inside.
+This may be usefull when you need to pass Promise
+but that Promise being controlled from outside.

 #### Monorepos
 learna may be not needed anymore as yarn can handle it.
 One reason for using learna is to version packages automatically.